 Help to Our Family

-I have been involved in a very contentious divorce and post-judgement period with the silver bullet of false allegations and parental alienation tactics by Mom.
+I have been involved in a very contentious divorce and post-judgement period.
 Randy Flood quickly came into my case, and with practical tips and literally 24-hour availability, he offered consulting, guidance, and help to our family.
 He is able to connect with any parent with empathy and understanding and his presence has helped to restore love and equilibrium to my family.
 I can not recommend him highly enough.
 His guidance will help my family for many years to come.

 Randy also provides Family Court-related clinical services, particularly in the context of divorce.
 He is sought out for his expertise in providing evaluations and counseling for individuals and families experiencing custody and parenting time problems.
 In particular, he provides clinical services where parental alienation, domestic abuse, sexual acting out, or substance abuse has been alleged or identified in families.
 He has had contractual relationships with Kalamazoo and Allegan counties’ Friend of the Court providing evaluation and counseling services and has also provided court-ordered evaluation and counseling for families in Kent and other surrounding counties.
 His guiding principle is to be an impartial and truth-seeking evaluator.
 He aspires to serve the best interests of the children in Custody and Parenting Time disputes and to approach evaluations with multiple hypotheses, pursuing important information from various data sources.
 Rather than approach an evaluation with a confirmatory bias, he works to have the data inform his conclusions and recommendations.

 In addition to his clinical work at the Men’s Resource Center, Randy offers consultation services, staff training, and workshops for schools, churches, and counseling agencies on issues related to working with men and boys.
 He also conducts men’s retreats related to fathering, men’s development and identity, and relationships.